Find a Job/Internship

 Q: How do you participate in F/ASIP?

-A: To participate in F/ASIP you need to submit an online Registration Form, complete the required prerequisites, and officially enroll in SP.
-800 during the Spring pre-registration period that takes place in the month of December through the Office of the Registrar.
+A: To participate in F/ASIP you need to register for SP.800 through the Office of the Registrar in the month of December and complete the required prerequisites.
 Once enrolled, students must attend one all-day F/ASIP Symposium on one of the last two days of IAP as well as a few F/ASIP seminars throughout the spring semester.

 Q: How competitive is it to participate in F/ASIP?
 How many students are enrolled?

 A: This year F/ASIP plans to have approximately 80 students from the Freshman class enrolled.
-Because F/ASIP can only accommodate a small percentage of the freshman class, we desire students who are willing and able to commit to full participation to the program.
+Because F/ASIP can only accommodate a small percentage of the freshman class, we desire students who are willing and able to commit to full participation in the program.

 Q. How do the credits work with SP.800 and SP.801?

-A: F/ASIP is a 6-units graded course for which you receive 3 credits in the spring semester of freshman year and 3 units in the fall of sophmore year.
+A: F/ASIP is a 6-units graded course for which students receive 3 credits in the spring semester of freshman year and 3 units in the fall of sophomore year.
 Students are expected to complete the full 9 month program including the completion of a summer internship.

 Q: How does F/ASIP fit within the freshman credit limit?

 A: During the spring semester, freshmen have a 57 units credit limit.
 F/ASIP participants earn 3 units for SP.800 during the spring semester of their freshman year, so students can take four 12-unit classes and one 6-unit class along with F/ASIP.
 If you have concerns about fitting F/ASIP in with your intended course load, we encourage you to talk with your academic advisor and the F/ASIP staff about your goals and priorities.

-Q: How much of a time committment will F/ASIP required?
+Q: How much of a time commitment will F/ASIP require?

 A: The workload in F/ASIP is appropriate for a 3-credit course.
 Students will need to attend an all-day F/ASIP Symposium during IAP and attend a few F/ASIP seminars during the spring semester.
 Further, students will need to dedicate time outside of class to their internship search.